alphagov/govuk-brand-guidelines/src/_tests/video/index.md

 } }
 ```

-## `description` parameter
+## `fallbackText` parameter

 Provides a short description of the video, which is shown if the video is unable to load.

-Descriptions must be plain text (no HTML or Markdown formatting) and a single paragraph.
-They automatically include a link to download the video.
+Fallback text must be plain text (no HTML or Markdown formatting) and a single paragraph.

+This defaults to the text "This video is unavailable."

-{% video { source: "test-video.mp4", description: "A series of examples of the dot in motion, first expanding into a speech bubble, then as numbered steps, highlighting one of four sections in turn, expanding to highlight a particular word in a statement, and then splitting, rotating and recombining to form the dot in the GOV.UK wordmark." } %}
+{% video { source: "test-video.mp4", fallbackText: "A series of examples of the dot in motion, first expanding into a speech bubble, then as numbered steps, highlighting one of four sections in turn, expanding to highlight a particular word in a statement, and then splitting, rotating and recombining to form the dot in the GOV.UK wordmark." } %}

 ## `loop` parameter